Skip to main content

 Source of FundsSource of Wealth

-Typically relates to a client's current financial history or financial situation Looks more at the client's wealth and asset accumulation over a prolonged period of time
+Typically relates to a client's current financial history or financial situation.

 Key question to answer: